donkirkby/live-py-plugin/space_tracer.md

     print(message)

 A regular debugger would let you set break points, look at variable values, and step through the code.
-Space Tracer would show you the code with all of the variable assignments, and the loop iterations in columns.
+Space Tracer shows you the code with all of the variable assignments, and the loop iterations in columns.
 Here, you see the script on the left, and the variable values and loops on the right, so you can read through what happened, like reading a book.